Opinion: Making a Windrush documentary showed me how TV fails Black viewers

 When I entered into conversations with The Independent about bringing a shortened version of my production to the platform last year, I was in the middle of saving up to finish the project and screen it independently, which, at a high quality, was estimated to cost up to £100,000.
 I don’t have that kind of money lying around.
 If we didn’t collaborate, then it would have been a much longer process which, though exciting, made me think about the many budding talented documentarians who don’t have access to any platforms at all.

 When I started making this documentary, I was 25 years old with a slightly girlish optimism.
-I’m now approaching 30 and slightly bruised by the journey and knowledge that so much needs to change.
+I’m now approaching 30 and slightly bruised by the journey, and the knowledge that so much still needs to change.

 Nadine White’s documentary ‘Barrel Children: The families Windrush left behind’ is available to watch here